mat-0/app_pythonista/README.md

     else:
     	print("false")

-> elif is pythong for else if, obvs
+> elif is python for else if, obvs